ServiceInnovationLab/serviceinnovationlab.github.io/_plugins/README.md

 > true
 ```

-### liquify
+### Liquify

-** A liquid parser that will take raw content as an argument and return a liquid parsed version of that content.**
+**A liquid parser that will take raw content as an argument and return a liquid parsed version of that content.**

 Example:
 ```bash